rails/solid_queue/README.md

 - _Dispatchers_ are in charge of selecting jobs scheduled to run in the future that are due and _dispatching_ them, which is simply moving them from the `solid_queue_scheduled_executions` table over to the `solid_queue_ready_executions` table so that workers can pick them up.
 They're also in charge of managing [recurring tasks](#recurring-tasks), dispatching jobs to process them according to their schedule.
 On top of that, they do some maintenance work related to [concurrency controls](#concurrency-controls).
 - The _supervisor_ runs workers and dispatchers according to the configuration, controls their heartbeats, and stops and starts them when needed.

-By default, Solid Queue runs in `fork` mode.
-This means the supervisor will fork a separate process for each supervised worker/dispatcher.
-There's also an `async` mode where each worker and dispatcher will be run as a thread of the supervisor process.
-This can be used with [the provided Puma plugin](#puma-plugin)
+Solid Queue's supervisor will fork a separate process for each supervised worker/dispatcher.

 By default, Solid Queue will try to find your configuration under `config/solid_queue.yml`, but you can set a different path using the environment variable `SOLID_QUEUE_CONFIG`.
 This is what this configuration looks like: